vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws-airgap.md

 ## Tanzu Kubernetes Clusters Networking
 A Tanzu Kubernetes cluster provisioned by the Tanzu Kubernetes Grid supports two Container Network Interface (CNI) options:

 * [Antrea](https://antrea.io/)
 * [Calico](https://www.tigera.io/project-calico/)

 Both are open-source software that provides networking for cluster pods, services, and ingress.

 When you deploy a Tanzu Kubernetes cluster using Tanzu CLI using the default configuration, Antrea CNI is automatically enabled in the cluster.
 While Kubernetes does have in-built network policies, Antrea builds on those native network policies to provide more fine-grained network policies of its own.

-It has a ClusterNetworkPolicy which operates at the Kubernetes cluster level.
+Antrea has a ClusterNetworkPolicy which operates at the Kubernetes cluster level.
 It also has a NetworkPolicy which limits the scope of a policy to a Kubernetes namespace.
 The ClusterNetworkPolicy can be thought of as a means for a Kubernetes Cluster Admin to create a security policy for the cluster as a whole.
 The NetworkPolicy can be thought of as a means for a developer to secure applications in a particular namespace.
 See Tanzu Kubernetes Grid [Security and Compliance](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-security-compliance.html) for more details.

 To provision a Tanzu Kubernetes cluster using a non-default CNI, see Deploy [Tanzu Kubernetes clusters with calico](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-tanzu-k8s-clusters-networking.html#calico)

 Each CNI is suitable for a different use case.
 The following table lists some common use cases for the two CNIs that Tanzu Kubernetes Grid supports.
 The information in this table will help you select the right CNI in your Tanzu Kubernetes Grid implementation.

  **CNI** | **Use Case**  | **Pros and Cons**
  -----|-----|-----
 Antrea | Enable Kubernetes pod networking with IP overlay networks using VXLAN or Geneve for encapsulation.
 Optionally encrypt node-to-node communication using IPSec packet encryption.Antrea supports advanced network use cases like kernel bypass and network service mesh | **Pros**:</br>Provide an option to Configure Egress IP Pool or Static Egress IP for the Kubernetes Workloads. </br> **Cons**:</br>More complicated for network troubleshooting because of the additional overlay network